-(1) A prescribed order of separation based on tenure of appointment, length of service encompasses more extensive procedures, for the reasons explained below, I find that D.C.
+(1) A prescribed order of separation based on tenure of appointment, length of service including creditable federal and military service, District residency, veterans preference, and relative work performance;

+(2) One round of lateral competition limited to positions within the employee's competitive encompasses more extensive procedures, for the reasons explained below, I find that D.C.
 Official Code § 1-624.08 ("Abolishment Act or the Act") is the more applicable statute to govern this RIF.